Margie Day: Recording career

 In early 1950, she was approached by the Griffin Brothers, a popular local band, and accepted an invitation to join them.
 She sang with them in Virginia and North Carolina before they received a recording deal with Dot Records.
-Their first record billed together as Margie Day with the Griffin Brothers Orchestra, "Street Walkin' Daddy" / "Riffin' With Griffin", became a # 7 hit on the Billboard R&B chart in late 1950, with sales reportedly reaching over fifteen thousand copies a week.
-The follow-up record was "Little Red Rooster" (unrelated to a Willie Dixon song with the same title and, by Day's account, written by Kay Griffin with help from Day herself), which reached # 5 on the R&B chart in early 1951.
+Their first record billed together as Margie Day with the Griffin Brothers Orchestra, "Street Walkin' Daddy" / "Riffin' With Griffin", became a No. 7 hit on the Billboard R&B chart in late 1950, with sales reportedly reaching over fifteen thousand copies a week.
+The follow-up record was "Little Red Rooster" (unrelated to a Willie Dixon song with the same title and, by Day's account, written by Kay Griffin with help from Day herself), which reached No. 5 on the R&B chart in early 1951.
 Billboards review stated: "Thrush packs a load of oomph in this tangy up blues, with okay combo boogie in back."
 She toured widely with the group in 1951 and 1952, and they released several other singles on the Dot label including "Sadie Green", "I'm Gonna Jump In The River", "The Clock Song (Let Your Pendulum Swing)", and "Pretty Baby", her last entry in the R&B top ten.
 The group also featured singer Tommy Brown.